nicbou/nicolasbouliane.com/content/blog/malaysia-on-a-bike.md

 There are *some* bicycle shops along the route, although I did not check them out.
 I'd advise carrying your own tools and some spare tubes.

 I strongly recommend getting a hiplock.
 I use it all the time to lock my bike and panniers while I pop into a store or stop for lunch.
+At night, I used my heavier lock.
+Hotel staff often let me lock my bike in a safer place.

 Ear plugs are also good to have for riding along busy roads.

 ### Working on the road

-Malaysia did not have a lot of infrastructure for digital nomads.
+Malaysia does not have a lot of infrastructure for digital nomads.
 It's rather hard to find a desk to work at, or even a friendly coffee shop.
 Most restaurants and coffee shops here are open-air.
 Nice air-conditioned hipster cafés with laptop tables are a rarity.
+You only find them in Kuala Lumpur, Ipoh and Penang.

 On the bright side, all but one hotel had fast Wi-Fi.

+## Conclusion

+Visiting Malaysia was a fantastic idea.
+Doing it on a bicycle was questionable.

+Flying with a bike was a massive hassle and cycling in the tropical heat was definitely [type II fun](https://sketchplanations.com/the-fun-scale).
+Had I done the same trip on a motorbike, I would likely have taken longer detours and made it all the way to Bangkok with less effort.

+However, this trip was a way to avoid bearing the brunt of German winter, get a bit of exercise and discover a country I had hitherto barely heard of. *Mission fucking accomplished!*

 ## Any questions?